wasmerio/wasmer-python/packages/api/README.md

 previously been compiled, or compiled, serialized and deserialized.
 By default, the `wasmer` package comes with 2 headless engines:

-1. `wasmer.engine.JIT`, the compiled machine code lives in memory,
+1. `wasmer.engine.Universal`, the compiled machine code lives in memory,
 2. `wasmer.engine.Native`, the compiled machine code lives in a shared object file (`.so`, `.dylib`, or `.dll`), and is natively executed.